 Grant recipients that ultimately choose to not work in qualifying public interest or government jobs must return all grant money to PILF.
 For more information about any of the grants or about their requirements, please contact one of PILF’s Co-Presidents.

 OUTSIDE SOURCES OF FUNDING

 PILF strongly encourages all applicants to earn and apply for outside funding.
-Additional funding from non-legal employment does not reduce the amount of a PILF Fellowship.
+Additional funding from non-legal employment does not reduce the amount of a PILF Grant.
 Any money you get waiting tables or selling your body to science is yours to keep.

 There is, however, a limit on the amount of outside legal employment funding you can receive in order to remain eligible for a PILF Summer Fellowship.
 This cap is dependent upon our fundraising and grant size each year, and unfortunately we have no way of knowing in advance what it will be.
-You can, however, use the past as a guide for the future.

 All such additional funding that is received after filing the PILF Fellowship application or disbursement of grants must be reported to PILF, and a subsequent reimbursement must be made consistent with the funding guidelines established by the Grant Committee.

 Recipients of a PILF grant in their first and/or second summer, pledge to provide future support to PILF in the event that they work in a high-paying job, typically at a law firm, in their second and/or third summer.
 Their support of a single day’s salary ensures that future PILF members receive the same benefits as donating past recipients.
 While PILF would love a donation of a day’s salary from recipients of Thank You Grants, those recipients are only expected to donate the amount of their award if their day’s pay exceeds the amount of their Thank You grant.
 Please email Chris Girouard or Rebecca Ryan for more information

 *These guidelines are subject to change without notice.